Perpetual motion: Impossibility

 October 1920 issue of Popular Science magazine, on perpetual motion.
-Although scientists have established them to be impossible under the laws of physics, perpetual motion continues to capture the imagination of inventors.
+Although scientists have established that perpetual motion is incompatible with the laws of physics, the idea continues to capture the imagination of inventors.
 (Note: The device shown is a "mass leverage" device, where the spherical weights on the right have more leverage than those on the left, supposedly creating a perpetual rotation.
 However, there are a greater number of weights on the left, balancing the device.)

 "Epistemic impossibility" describes things which absolutely cannot occur within our current formulation of the physical laws.
 This interpretation of the word "impossible" is what is intended in discussions of the impossibility of perpetual motion in a closed system.

 The conservation laws are particularly robust from a mathematical perspective.
 Noether's theorem, which was proven mathematically in 1915, states that any conservation law can be derived from a corresponding continuous symmetry of the action of a physical system.
 The symmetry which is equivalent to conservation of energy is the time invariance of physical laws.
 Therefore, if the laws of physics do not change with time, then the conservation of energy follows.
 For energy conservation to be violated to allow perpetual motion would require that the foundations of physics would change.

 Scientific investigations as to whether the laws of physics are invariant over time use telescopes to examine the universe in the distant past to discover, to the limits of our measurements, whether ancient stars were identical to stars today.
 Combining different measurements such as spectroscopy, direct measurement of the speed of light in the past and similar measurements demonstrates that physics has remained substantially the same, if not identical, for all of observable time spanning billions of years.